Paul-Philip/devops-tutorial/README.md

 ### Fork this repository

-At the top of this page you can fork this repository:
+At the top of this page you can fork this repository and then do a `git clone` to your local machine:

 ![Fork here](https://github.com/Paul-Philip/devops-tutorial/blob/master/pics/fork_here.JPG)